chargebyte/chargebyte-docs/docs/source/troubleshooting.rst

 How can I access the EVerest admin panel on Charge SOM?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Currently, the Charge SOM does not have integrated the `EVerest admin panel <https://github.com/EVerest/everest-admin-panel>`_
+Currently, the Charge SOM does not have the `EVerest admin panel <https://github.com/EVerest/everest-admin-panel>`_ integrated.
 Please use your development environment to set up your configuration file.
 Alternatively, you can use a plain text editor.